Trump fixation on Wisconsin, Ginni Thomas text regrets and more from the Jan. 6 panel - NewsBreak

 “I would take them all back if I could today,” she told committee member Adam Schiff, a California Democrat.
 “I’m not comfortable with any of them being — I wish I could have rewritten them.
 I wish I didn’t send them. … It was just an emotional time.”

-Thomas also said she still reserved doubts about the integrity of the election.
+Thomas said she still reserved doubts about the integrity of the election.

 “Honestly, I don’t think it would have,” Thomas said.
 “There’s a lot of people uncomfortable with the 2020 election despite what this committee is pushing.
 Okay?
-I just think there’s still concern … I still believed that there was fraud and irregularity, as millions of Americans do, Representative Cheney.”
+I just think there’s still concern. … I still believed that there was fraud and irregularity, as millions of Americans do, Rep. Cheney.”

 Thomas also expressed some annoyance at her texts with Meadows becoming public.
 Clarence Thomas was unaware of his spouse’s communications with Meadows or the details of her “post-election activities,” she said.